kbaseattic/assembly/doc/client_tutorial.md

 ...
 ```

-The one-liner command uses two operators on Unix-like systems: the
+The one-liner command above uses two operators on Unix-like systems: the
 pipe operator `|` for chaining commands, and the redirection operator
 `>` to save output normally directed to the screen to a designated
 file.
 They are used here for convenience and are not necessary in the